SaraAshourHelmy/EventtusSample/README.md

    with twitter API

-- Move to SecondActivity After login successfully this Activity display userName and profile img and All followers of this twitter account
+- Move to SecondActivity After login successfully
+ * this Activity display userName and profile img and All followers of this twitter account

-  in case of no internet get followers data from database directly and cash all img in memory for 2 Minutes
+  *in case of no internet get followers data from database directly and cash all img in memory for 2 Minutes
+  * in this screen can change language from english to arabic or Conversely

 - Move To FollowerInfoActivity when tap on follower cell to display more info  and get last 10 tweets .